 When will I receive my duffel bag to put my belongings in?

-Hiking in the Andes: Is something that everyone can do no matter their age, but it is never easy.
+Hiking in the Andes: Is something that everyone can do no matter what age, but it is never easy.
 You will need some level of fitness to be able to complete it comfortably.
-Each trail involves inclines that can take your breath away if you are not in shape and downhill hiking that can be tough on one’s knees.
-Walking sticks are recommended for everyone.
+Each trial involves inclines that can take your breath away if you are not in shape and downhill hiking that can be tough on one’s knees.
+Walking sticks are encouraged for everyone.
 Please remember the group treks are open to everyone, all abilities, so be patient and help those struggling with some kind words.

 Travel Insurance: To protect your travel investment, we highly recommend the purchase of travel insurance.
 Obtaining travel insurance before you leave home is strongly encouraged and very easy.
 This is a great way to protect yourself while visiting Peru.